bevyengine/bevy-website/content/learn/book/ecs/_index.md

 }

-// This resource stores the Entity id's of our two combatants struct CombatantEntities {
+// This resource stores the Entity id's of our two combatants
+// This was added after app initialization with `commands.insert_resource(CombatantEntities {...});` struct CombatantEntities {
     player_entity: Entity,
     enemy_entity: Entity,
 }

-// These components define the data stored on our entities struct Life(i8);
+// These components define the data stored on our entities
+#[derive(Component)]
+struct Life(i8);

+#[derive(Component)]
 struct Attack(i8);

+#[derive(Component)]
 struct Defense(i8);

+// By adding more traits to our list of derives,
+// we can quickly add more functionality to them
-#[derive(PartialEq, Clone, Copy)]
+#[derive(Component, PartialEq, Clone, Copy)]
 enum Side {
     Player,
     Enemy,
 }

+#[derive(Component)]
 struct Name(String);

-// Bundles are used to gather groups of components
+// Bundles are simple collection of components which
-// allowing convenient access
+// allow us to conveniently refer to a set of components as a group.
+// In `spawn_combatants`, we use it to convert tedious
+// one-at-a-time component insertion to a single `.insert_bundle`
 #[derive(Bundle)]
 struct CombatBundle {
     // Each field of this bundle corresponds to a type of component
-    // that will be inserted into the final entity
+    // that will be inserted into the final entity.
-    // The field names are only used when instantiating the bundle;
+    // The field names are used when instantiating the bundle,
-    // only the types are retained in our ECS storage
+    // but only the types are retained in our ECS storage
     life: Life,
     attack: Attack,
     defense: Defense,
     side: Side,
 }

-// This is a startup system that we add to our app
+// This function is added as a startup system using `App::add_startup_system`
-// It runs only once, before everything else has occurred fn spawn_combatants(mut commands: Commands) {
+// As a result, it runs only once, before everything else has occurred fn spawn_combatants(mut commands: Commands) {
     // Spawning the player entity
     let player_entity = commands